deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

-While there are about 30 community-operated [chatmail relays](https://chatmail.at/relays) on all continents most new users choose the default onboarding server, reproducing the known problem of "formally decentralized but centralized in practise" offerings.
+While there are about 30 community-operated [chatmail relays](https://chatmail.at/relays) on all continents most new users choose the default onboarding server, reproducing **the known problem of formally decentralized but centralized in practise** offerings.
 We are engaging in two key R&D areas to fundamentally neutralize this centralization tendency and achieve unprecedented resiliency, distributed scale and privacy: